Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for both parameters (text and language).
-The description adds no extra meaning beyond what the schema already provides, so a baseline score of 3 is appropriate.
+Schema coverage is 100% with descriptions for both parameters.
+The tool description adds no additional meaning beyond the schema, such as explaining the language variant or text formatting.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.